Bayesian Algorithmic Mechanism Design: Reduction: Black-Box Model

 \subsection{Sampling and $\epsilon$-Bayesian Incentive Compatibility}

-We will be estimating the allocation rule of our non-monotone algorithm and attempting to iron it.
+We will be estimating the allocation rule of a non-mono\-tone algorithm and attempting to iron it.
 This will fail to result in an absolutely monotone rule.
 In this section we show that a nearly monotone rule results in truthtelling as an {\em $\epsilon$-Bayes-Nash equilibrium }($\epsilon$-BNE): the most an agent can gain from a non-truthtelling strategy is an additive $\epsilon$.
 We call such a mechanism {\em $\epsilon$-Bayesian incentive compatible} ($\epsilon$-BIC).
-While there is no characterization of payment rules for $\epsilon$-BIC mechanisms, the payment rule given by Theorem~\ref{t:bic} will be sufficient.